jango-blockchained/advanced-homeassistant-mcp/README.md

 > "Analyze my light usage patterns"
 > "Show me my energy consumption"
 > "Which devices have low battery?"

+**Aurora Sound-to-Light:** ✨ NEW!
+> "Analyze this music file and sync my lights"
+> "Scan for lights that can do Aurora effects"
+> "Profile my living room lights for synchronization"
+> "Create a light show for this song"
+> "Play the timeline I just created"
+> "Pause the light show"
+> "Show me Aurora status"

 **Smart Scenarios:**
 > "I'm leaving home, activate away mode"